What Is Esophageal Spasm?

 Esophageal spasm always evolves to achalasia

-Only about 20% of patients evolve to achalasia.
-Most maintain the picture of intermittent spasm over the years, with response to clinical treatment.
+Only about 20% of patients progress to achalasia.
+Most maintain an intermittent spasm pattern over the years, responding to medical treatment.

 When to Seek Help

-Chest pain should always be evaluated, especially in the presence of cardiovascular risk factors.
-After ruling out cardiac cause, esophageal investigation is the next step.
+Chest pain should always be evaluated, especially when cardiovascular risk factors are present.
+Once a cardiac cause has been ruled out, esophageal investigation is the next step.

 Frequently Asked Questions about Esophageal Spasm